telerik/xamarin-forms-docs/nativecontrols/android/gauges/gauges-getting-started.md

 ## Adding scales

 After the gauge is loaded in the activity/fragment you are ready to add scales and indicators to it.
 The base class that represents a scale in **RadGaugeView** is **GaugeScale**.
 It has maximum and minimum values and a set of indicators that show values on the scale.
 You can also set the count of labels and ticks drawn on the scale.
-The code below demonstrates how to instanciate and configure a scale:
+The code below demonstrates how to instantiate and configure a scale:

 ```C#